-Assistant Professor of Art and Design, Anti-Racism by Design
+Assistant Professor of Art and Design with a focus on Anti-Racism by Design

 - PhD., Interdisciplinary Media Arts and Practice, University of Southern California School of Cinematic Arts